When London Became An Island

-Continue along Barnsbury Road (which now becomes Penton Street) to the next corner and you will find yourself in front of the Church of St Silas, Pentonville, which stands at the junction of Risinghill Street.
-Looking down you will see another pavement plaque and if you look right down Risinghill Street you will see the buildings of the Elizabeth Garrett Anderson School.
+Barnsbury Road has now become Penton Street and if you continue to the next corner you will find yourself in front of the Church of St Silas, Pentonville, which stands at the junction of Risinghill Street.
+If you look right down Risinghill Street you will see the buildings of the Elizabeth Garrett Anderson School.
 This street was once home to Risinghill School, a cause celebre in the early 1960s because of the radical policies introduced by Michael Duane, the Headteacher.
 Islington has something of a reputation as a cauldron of radical politics.
 James Mill wrote his treatise 'Government' here as the tunnel was being completed and one of the streets nearby is named Tolpuddle Street in honour of the Tolpuddle Martyrs, six pioneers of trade unionism transported to Australia for administering illegal oaths.
 In April 1834 a huge rally was held in Copenhagen Fields, which was a short distance from the canal, to protest about the transportation.
 This helped maintain pressure for the release of the men, which was later achieved.

-At the bottom of Duncan Street you will come to Colebrooke Row.
-In front of Colebrooke Row there are public gardens, which follow the course of the New River, a man-made waterway constructed to bring water to London from Hertfordshire.
+At the bottom of Duncan Street you will come to Duncan Terrace and then Colebrooke Row.
+In between there are public gardens, which follow the course of the New River, a man-made waterway constructed to bring water to London from Hertfordshire.
 There is a board giving information about this important conduit, which was already over two hundred years old when the canal was being built, in the garden to the right.
 When the Islington tunnel was built great care had to be taken by Morgan to ensure the supply of water was not disrupted and that, of course, no water would leak from the New River into the tunnel once the canal was open.